-6.7.
-Information exchange between licensees Licensees
+7. Information exchange between Licensees

-- 6.17.1 The exchange of information between licensees Licensees relating to suspected and/or actual Theft of Electricity shall meet the reasonable requirements of the licensees involved be organised so that they may meet the requirements of this code of practiceCoP, their licence and applicable law. - 6.27.2 Electricity suppliers shall provide information reasonably requested by the DNO for the purpose of enabling itthe DNO to fulfil its licence obligations to draw up plans for the safe operation, development or maintenance of any electrical system and as it may reasonably request for the purpose of preventing or detecting Theft of Electricity.
+- 7.1 The exchange of information between Licensees relating to suspected and/or actual Theft of Electricity shall be organised so that they may meet the requirements of this CoP, their licence and applicable law. - 7.2 Electricity suppliers shall provide information reasonably requested by the DNO for the purpose of enabling the DNO to fulfil its licence obligations to draw up plans for the safe operation, development or maintenance of any electrical system and as it may reasonably request for the purpose of preventing or detecting Theft of Electricity.

-7.8.
-Resolving Disputes
+8. Resolving Disputes

+- 8.1 Where a customer has a complaint related to the Theft of Electricity or suspected Theft of Electricity then they should initially follow the Licensee's complaints handling procedure. - 8.2 Customers must also be informed of their right to seek help from the Consumer Council in the event that the complainant does not feel that their complaint has been resolved.

+9. Compliance Reporting

-- 7.18.1 Where a customer has a complaint related to the Theft of Electricity or suspected Theft of Electricity then they should initially follow the licensee'sLicensee's complaints handling procedure. - 7.2 Customers must also be informed of their right to seek help from the Consumer Council in the event that the complainant does not feel that their complaint has been resolved. - 7.3 Where a licensee has evidence of another licensee being non-compliant with this Code of Practice, then the Utility Regulator should be informed.
-The Utility Regulator shall consider the complaint including any breach of relevant licence conditions. - 8.2 Customers must also be informed of their right to seek help from the Consumer Council in the event that the complainant does not feel that their complaint has been resolved. - 8.9.
-Compliance Reporting - 8.19.1 Each licensee Licensee must keep (and ensure that any Representative keeps) a record of its compliance with its obligations under this CoP. - 9.2 Where a Licensee has evidence of another Licensee being non-compliant with this CoP, then the UR should be informed.
-The UR shall assess the complaint and consider the most appropriate course of action to be taken, including any breach of relevant licence conditions. - 8.29.3 Each licenseeLicensee must provide to the Utility RegulatorUR, in such manner and at such times as the Utility RegulatorUR may reasonably require, such information as the Utility RegulatorUR may require or deem necessary or appropriate to enable it to monitor the licensee'sLicensees compliance with this CoP. - 8.39.4 Each licensee Licensee must also cooperate with the UR, as and when required, to provide information that will assist the UR to monitor the severity of theft issues and progress in dealing with issues.
+- 9.1 Each Licensee must keep (and ensure that any Representative keeps) a record of its compliance with its obligations under this CoP. - 9.2 Where a Licensee has evidence of another Licensee being non-compliant with this CoP, then the UR should be informed.
+The UR shall assess the complaint and consider the most appropriate course of action to be taken, including any breach of relevant licence conditions. - 9.3 Each Licensee must provide to the UR, in such manner and at such times as the UR may reasonably require, such information as the UR may deem necessary or appropriate to enable it to monitor the Licensees compliance with this CoP.

+9.4 Each Licensee must also cooperate with the UR, as and when required, to provide information that will assist the UR to monitor the severity of theft issues and progress in dealing with issues.

-9.10.
-Definitions
+10. Definitions